Nivalyx/osu-wiki/wiki/Tournaments/CIC/2021/en.md

    - Players who lose in the Lower Bracket will be eliminated from the tournament.
    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
-   - In the Round of 16 and the Quarterfinals, each player needs to win 5 points in order to win a match.
+   - In the Round of 16, each player needs to win 5 points in order to win a match.
 (Best-of-9)
-   - In the Semifinals onwards except for the Grand Final, each player needs to win 6 points in order to win a match.
+   - In the Quarterfinals and the Semifinals, each player needs to win 6 points in order to win a match.
 (Best-of-11)
-   - In the Grand Final, each player needs to win 7 points in order to win the match.
+   - In the Finals, each player needs to win 7 points in order to win the match.
 (Best-of-13)
    - Player(s) who Win By Default.
-   - Whether there are player(s) who got disqualified during the match.
+   - Whether there are players who are disqualified from the tournament.

 ### Match Regulations

 1. Each player must use the `!roll` command once in #multiplayer in order to determine the banning and picking order.
    - The winner of the `!roll` gets to decide which player gets to pick and ban first.
    - This rule does not apply in the Group Stage lobbies.
+2. Each player may ban up to two beatmaps from the mappool following the "comeback mechanic" system (similar to [osu!catch World Cup 2019](/wiki/Tournaments/CWC/2019)) as follows:
-2. Each player has to ban **one beatmap** from the mappool.
+   - At the start of the match, each player has to ban **one beatmap** from the mappool.
+   - After a player reaches 3 points (in the Round of 16, the Quarterfinals, and the Semifinals) or 4 points (in the Finals), the opposing player is given the chance to **ban another map** that hasn't been picked or banned up until that point as a comeback mechanic.
+   - All banned beatmaps are not allowed to be picked by any player in the remainder of the match.
+   - This rule does not apply in the Group Stage lobbies.
+4. has to ban **one beatmap** from the mappool.
 These beatmaps are not allowed to be picked by any player during the entire match.
    - This rule does not apply in the Group Stage lobbies.
-3. Each player is free to select one warm-up beatmap.
+5. Each player is free to select one warm-up beatmap.
 Using beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Group Stage lobbies.
-4. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.
+6. The results of each match and any other relevant information regarding the match will be posted on the Discord server after the match has concluded by the responsible referees.

 [flag_ID]: /wiki/shared/flag/ID.gif "Indonesia"